Following are the commonly used repeaters in the tri-cities of Fremont, Newark and Union City.

 Owned by Space Systems Loral, AFAIK, and situated in the hills of Palo Alto, it provides excellent coverage over most of the SF Bay Area.
 It has become a popular "waterhole" for many hams and is also the home for the very popular daily 9AM Talk Net, the weekly Youth Net, commute time rag-chew among other casual uses.
 It is also the talk-in repeater for the Parachute Mobile, Electronic Flea Market, and other regular events.
 It also supports Hospital Nets and other emergency nets on the West side of the Bay.

-Owned by the Livermore Amateur Radio Group, situated high on top of one of the hills in the area, provides excellent coverage over most of the SF Bay Area.
+Owned by the Sunol Ridge Repeater Group, W6SRR, is situated on Sunol Peak.
+The group's official website is at Google Groups - sunolridgerepeatergroup.
+The repeater provides excellent coverage over most of the SF Bay Area.
 It has become a popular repeater for commuters to/from the Livermore area, especially on freeways 680 and 880.
-It is also used as the talk-in repeater for local events and supports several emergency nets.
+It is also used as the talk-in repeater for local events and supports several emergency nets. (updated on 12/20/2017 per Darrel Laursen K6DRL)

 Owned by Las Cumbres Amateur Radio Club.
 Located on the Skyline Ridge near Castle Rock State Park, at 2800ft.
 Easily reached from the Tri-City area using an HT with a good antenna.
 The 2m and 440 frequencies are linked full time, and provide excellent coverage over the entire Bay Area and beyond.
 K6FB also has a packet repeater and mailbox system (see below).